dvdesolve/l2-multimd/README.md

 ## **TASKFILE** synopsis
-**TASKFILE** consists of pairs *KEYWORD params*.
+**TASKFILE** consists of pairs `KEYWORD options`.
 Comments are allowed and marked with `#`.
 You can't use them inside line - only the whole line could be commented out.
 Any extra spaces at the beginning of the line are ignored.
 Empty lines are also ignored.
 Keywords are case-insensitive.

 Here is the full list of supported keywords:
 * **DATAROOT**